‘Campus for innovators’ : Design Challenge

 “How to use IoT to connect people in the working space of the future?”

 Society is changing, so is our work environment.
 Back in the 80s, futurist Alvin Toffler already predicted that personal computing would lead to the creation of ‘electronic cottage’, in which people can do work in the comfort of their own homes.
 However, working from home also brings along obvious drawbacks like isolation and eroding the boundaries between home and work life.
 Yet long-term employment trends and developments in mobile technology have tended to encourage more work from remote locations, more cooperative work that is not collocated, and more federated work that is contingent rather than permanent.

-As a designer, my role is to make use of interactive technologies to connect inhabitants and cultivate an inclusive campus community.
+As an Interaction Designer, my role is to make use of interactive technologies to connect inhabitants and cultivate an inclusive campus community.

-*As the project is currently in progress and also protected by a Non-Disclosure Agreement (NDA), I am unable to share the complete project here but would be happy to share some details personally.*
+(As the project is currently in progress, I am unable to share the complete project here but would be happy to share some more details later.)